Editor’s note: Updated in 2018 with additional resources.

 First, what is meditation?
 Meditation is a practice that trains your mind.
 If that sounds a little vague, it’s because there are many types of meditation done for different purposes.

 One of the most popular meditation practices in the U.S. is Transcendental Meditation, or TM for short.
-A great resource on TM is the book Transcendence, by Dr. Norman Rosenthal.
+Transcendental Meditation is practiced twice a day for 20 minutes.
+During this time you sit comfortably with your eyes closed and silently repeat a mantra.
+A great resource on TM is the book Transcendence by Dr. Norman Rosenthal.
+I learned TM a few years ago and I wrote a blog post about how powerful it is.

-I’ve meditated every day for the past decade.
+I’ve meditated every day for nearly 15 years.
 I owe my happiness, health and awesome life to this one simple tool!
 Through my meditation I have learned how to boost my immune system, release my fears and heighten my intuition.
 My daily meditation practice has given me an internal power that supports all that I bring forth in the world.

 Gabby’s Beginner’s Guide to Meditation